How to Remove Paint from a Wood Floor? (Different Paint Types)

 2. Apply mineral spirits (or other petroleum-based solvents) over the surface.

-3. Wait 1 hour or until the finish starts to bubble.
+3. Wait until the paint finish starts to bubble.

 4. Remove the finish by scraping or wiping it off.